tx-lin/vmSafeguard/README.md

 ### Execute Backup(s) from the Web interface

- - If you want to perfom a single backup, enter the machine's vmid, and then click to submit. <b> Once you have done that, wait 2/3 secs and then you can close the tab. </b>
+ - If you want to perfom a <b> single backup </b>, enter the machine's vmid, and then click to submit.
+(If your VM is started, the backup proccess will securely shutdown the VM before to continue. - it may take few minutes -)

  <img src="https://i.imgur.com/8t5nyYN.png">

-- Same thing for the Pool backup, but add each vmid separed with a space and submit the form. <b> Once you have done that, wait 2/3 secs and then you can close the tab. </b>
+- Same thing for the <b> pool VMs backup </b>, but add each vmid separed with a space and submit the form.
+(If your VMs are started, the backup proccess will securely shutdown these VMs before to continue. - it may take few minutes - )

 <img src="https://imgur.com/KLtX4zn.png">